dmikey/6800-js-emu/README.md

 The browser interface provides a complete emulation environment:

 1. **Load a Program**: Enter hexadecimal opcodes in the Program input box and click "Load Program"
-2. **Execute Instructions**: Use the "Execute Step" button to step through program execution or "Execute All" to run the entire program
+2. **Execute Instructions**:
+   - Use the "Execute Step" button to step through program execution one instruction at a time
+   - Use "Continue Execution" to resume execution after hitting a breakpoint
+   - Use "Execute All" to run the entire program until completion or a breakpoint is hit
 3. **Monitor State**: View register values, flags, and memory contents in real-time
-4. **Manipulate Memory**: Click on memory locations to select them, then use the data switches to set values
+4. **Manipulate Memory**:
+   - Click on memory locations to select them, then use the data switches to set values
+   - Use the memory navigation buttons to move through memory addresses
+   - Press "Shift + Click" on a memory cell to set a breakpoint
+5. **Debugging**:
+   - Manage breakpoints through the breakpoint panel
+   - View execution status and timing in the status bar
+   - Use the "Dump Memory" feature to view memory contents in the console

 ### Example Program